 My $100 Bathroom Makeover is well underway!
 This week I installed a wood accent wall and I am in love!
 It adds so much texture and interest to this tiny bathroom without being too busy or overwhelming.

-I’ve been a fan of a beautiful wood accent wall for years.
+I’ve been a fan of beautiful wood accent walls for years.
 The colorful wood plank wall I created in our entryway six years ago is still one of my favorite parts of our home.
 I knew our master bathroom was the perfect space for another fun wood wall.
 And while I love the look of shiplap, I really wanted to put a bit of a different spin on it.

 And since this project is part of the $100 room challenge, I had to figure out how to make it work on a tiny budget.
 This entire herringbone wall came in at less than $35!
 And don’t worry, it’s way easier to install than it looks.
 I’ve got a step-by-step tutorial to walk you through the process as well as a video tutorial below.